 Small Grants 2020

-We are pleased to announce that applications for the 2020 grants round are now open
+Applications for the 2020 grants round are now closed.

 The aim of the small grants is to enable early career researchers and global health professionals in the field of tropical medicine or global health to undertake clinical or scientific research and/or fieldwork.